 It is an electrically conductive connection of two wires, surfaces, outlets, leads/pins, etc. using molten metal.
 This connection, in the vast majority of cases, also has a fastening function where it mechanically fixes the component or conductor, and therefore, except for applications operating at a high vibration, the components no longer require additional support.

-Without deep penetration into chemistry, metallurgy, and exploration of the properties of metals, we can conclude that molten solder (colloidal tin) forms an intermetallic transition layer that contains elements of the solder itself, as well as elements contained in the soldered surface, most often copper.
+Without digging too deep into chemistry, metallurgy, and exploration of the properties of metals, we can conclude that molten solder (colloidal tin) forms an intermetallic transition layer that contains elements of the solder itself, as well as elements contained in the soldered surface, most often copper.

 Solders are divided into so-called soft and hard.
 However, this classification is not about mechanical hardness or softness.
 It is about the melting temperature of the solder.
 Soft solders have a melting point below 500 °C and in electronics, we use almost exclusively soft soldering.